Extending quantum detailed balance through optimal transport: Introduction

 \section{Introduction}

-The goal of this paper is to develop a natural framework in which one can study extensions (including weaker forms) of quantum detailed balance conditions, with the aim of ultimately providing classes of systems, with non-equilibrium steady states, having structural similarities to systems satisfying conventional detailed balance conditions.
-Our approach is via transport plans.
+The goal of this paper is to develop a natural framework in which one can study extensions (including weaker forms) of quantum detailed balance conditions, with the aim of ultimately providing classes of systems with non-equilibrium steady states, having structural similarities to systems satisfying conventional detailed balance conditions.
+Put differently, we establish a new approach to deviation from detailed balance, even in the classical case.
+Our approach is via optimal transport.

 One of the paper's main objectives is to develop a point of view that shows why the bimodule approach to noncommutative optimal transport, as developed in \cite{D1, D2}, fits perfectly with dynamical systems possessing steady states, and thus provides a framework for their analysis.
+At the same time this theory of optimal transport is developed further, as motivated by our goal above.

 As has often been pointed out (see for example \cite{AFQ, AFQ2, AI, BOR, FU}), to study non-equilibrium successfully, it is of great value to restrict to classes of non-equilibrium states with sufficient structure to be of interest, but still amenable to analysis.
 Our approach promises to provide classes of systems structurally close to systems satisfying detailed balance, which should ensure that they have enough structure to build a theory around them, and still be relevant to physical situations.